Pikku-a/telegramXcharacterai/README.md

 ## About

-With this Telegram bot you can talk to CharacterAI characters.
+A Telegram bot that can be used to talk with CharacterAI characters.
 It's self hosted.

 ## Warning